lebrunthibault/lebrunthibault.github.io/content/post/articles/software-development-principles.md

 - The most abstract type layer in that it doesn’t require the type to correspond to a specific class

+- It exposes directly and clearly the domain model

 -  Respects the "Code against interfaces".
 At a high level the program should look like interfaces interacting with each other

 - The fact that interfaces can be implemented by multiple classes and express only public APIs make them appropriate for structuring the logic outline